Satsuki azalea

-Satsuki azalea is a cultivar group of the species Rhododendron indicum, a type of azalea extensively cultivated and hybridized by the Japanese.
+Satsuki azalea is a cultivar group of the genus Rhododendron, a type of azalea extensively cultivated and hybridized by the Japanese.
 It is native to the mountains of Japan.

 Satsuki azaleas have a diverse range of flower forms and color patterns with multiple patterns often appearing on a single plant.
 Satsuki bloom from May to June; the name “Satsuki” in Japanese is reference to their blooming period, the fifth month of the Asian lunar calendar.
 They are commonly used as a subject in bonsai and many bonsai enthusiasts and shows are dedicated solely to them.
 There are thousands of different varieties, but some popular ones are Chinzan, Kaho, Gyoten, Osakasuki, Eikan, Nikko, Hakurei, Hakurin, Kinsai, and many more.

 Description

 Satsuki evergreen azaleas have been hybridized in Japan for at least 500 years.
 The first Satsuki were probably natural hybrids of Rhododendron indicum and Rhododendron tamurae.
 In general, they are late-blooming (mid-May and June), with 1 to 5 inch single flowers, although some have hose-in-hose, semi-double and fully double flowers.
 Satsuki flower shapes range from rounded overlapping lobes to narrow wide-spaced lobes, with lobe edges ranging from flat to frilled.

 Flower colors vary from white to pink, yellowish pink, red, reddish orange and purple.
 Color patterns include solids, and stripes, flakes, lines, sectors and margins of color on a lighter background.
 The complete range of color patterns can appear on the same plant, differently each year.
 These color patterns are highly prized by the Japanese, and have been carefully described and classified starting as early as 1692 in the book "A Brocade Pillow, azaleas of old Japan", by author Ito Ihei, a nurseryman and gardener for the feudal lords.

 Satsuki foliage length varies from about 1/2 inch to 2 inches, with shapes ranging from lanceolate to obovate to ovate.
 A few have contorted twisted leaves, and another few have variegated leaves, either blotched or margined with yellow.

 Most Satsuki are compact, twiggy, slow growing plants, ranging from low and spreading to about 5 or 6 feet high in 10 or 15 years.
 The plants are usually rounded in shape, although some are upright and some are pendulous.

 Most Satsuki are cold-hardy to 0°F, with a few hardy to -10°F. They should be sited with protection from afternoon sun.